 Stanly and Doreen were having difficulty raising their 17 year old daughter, Jill.
 Doreen stated, "Sometimes, I think that we’re all alone in our trouble, that no one has this much trouble helping their child."
-I stated to Doreen, "Even parents without FAS teens find the adolescent years the most difficult.
+I stated to Doreen, "Even parents without FASD teens find the adolescent years the most difficult.
 No one is ever alone in their struggles and I’m sure if you looked hard enough, you could find more parents just like yourselves."

-I suggested that Stanly and Doreen join a support group for parents with teens diagnosed with FAS.
+I suggested that Stanly and Doreen join a support group for parents with teens diagnosed with FASD.
 The next week, Doreen stated, "What a difference that made!
 I found people sympathetic to our problem and who made helpful suggestions!
 Instead of saying that we needed to punish Jill more, they actually gave us ideas to help her, not discourage her."

 Think of your Stanly and Doreen.
 Would a support group help them through these difficult adolescent years?